 What’s legal to say should be legal to type.
 A government regulator shouldn’t control your speech, online or off.
 Yet the new Online Safety Bill could lead to just that, or worse.

-The bloated Bill contains so many risks to free speech that it’s hard to know where to start.
+The bloated Bill contains so many risks that it’s hard to know where to begin.

 Feel safer yet?

 Political pressure is building on Parliament to advance the Online Safety Bill.
 When the time comes, ORG will need your help to campaign for a better, rights-based approach to making the Internet safer.

 Sign our pledge to help stop state censorship of online speech!